Chad Bratzke

-Chad Alan Bratzke (born September 15, 1971) is a former American football defensive end in the National Football League.
+Chad Alan Bratzke (born September 15, 1971) is an American former professional football defensive end in the National Football League (NFL).

 College career

 Bratzke played college football at Eastern Kentucky University.
 As a freshman, he totaled 47 solo tackles, 6 sacks, and 2 fumble recoveries.
 His career stats included 253 tackles (150 solo), 27 sacks and six posted 87 tackles (57 solo), 11 sacks and two fumble recoveries as a senior.
 He was named Ohio Valley Conference Defensive Player-of-the-Year and Kodak All-America.
 He earned OVC All-Defense honors as a junior after totaling 71 tackles (36 solo), nine sacks and one fumble recovery.